 Rainy season has become shorter and unpredictable.”

 Jessy, a Climate Activist in Malawi

-If you’d like to join Jessy in her fight to leave the next generation a better world, consider a gift in your Will.
+If you’d like to support secure and equal access to education for the next generation of young women around the world, consider a gift in your Will.